ansys/pyansys-dev-guide/doc/source/library_description/index.rst

 directly accessed, this often results in unreadable and unmaintainable code that forces users to rewrite setup boilerplate and other methods from scratch.
-Therefore, the best practice is to create a Python layer that maps the raw API into a carefully designed, object oriented data model and API.
+Therefore, the best practice is to create a Python layer that maps the raw API into a carefully designed, object-oriented data model and API.